 Over the years, Chef Manabu worked and trained at top restaurants in LA and Hawaii.
 His final role was as Head Sushi Chef at Morimoto in Maui.
 He opened that establishment and worked grueling hours for two years before leaving to open his own restaurant: 1054 Togoshi.

 Along with Chef Manabu, we were well taken care of by his associate, Waiola.
-They met at Morimoto and Waiola has been under Chef’s tutalege from day one.
+They met at Morimoto and Waiola has been under Chef’s tutelage from day one.
 We asked for the best offerings of the day and were not disappointed.
 Chef Manabu receives a shipment of fresh fish twice weekly from Japan and we were the happy recipients.

 We had a lovely sashimi platter.
 And, as all of us culinary geeks know, fresh wasabi is very flavorful, strong, and expensive.
 Our platter’s wasabi was made from a large helping of this root and the difference is undeniable.
 The real wasabi is the real deal!
 We requested sashimi as it is our preference to taste the fish, rather than have the flavor diluted with rice (no matter how tasty it is).
 Our beautiful platter consists of the most delicate, moist, and fatty delicious Toro.
 In addition, it had the wonderfully flavorful and oily Spanish Mackerel.
 The final species is Flying Fish (the fish that produces the delicious roe that is frequently served in sushi restaurants).
 Since Chef had fresh uni, we got a huge portion topped with edible gold leaf.
 Needless to say, this was a decadent meal!
-We also tried a couple of appetizers: Tsukemomo (Japanese pickles) and the incredibly rich and moist Miso Butterfish.
+We also tried a couple of appetizers: Tsukemono (Japanese pickles) and the incredibly rich and moist Miso Butterfish.
 YUM!

 If you are in Maui, skip the other “well-known” sushi restaurants.
 Instead, check out this hidden gem before the word gets out on how incredibly fresh and tasty the fish is here.
 Not to mention the service and personal attention you receive to complete this lovely dining experience.